-The appeal will be considered by the Finance Team and supported relevant stakeholders, normally including representation from the Faculty and relevant support services.
+The appeal will be considered by the Finance Team.
 You will receive a decision letter, normally within 10 working days of receipt of your appeal.

 You will be informed of your right to request a review of any aspect of this decision or to take your case to the Office of the Independent Adjudicator (OIA) if you do not have grounds.